 Note: This post is from June 2018 but receives regular updates.

 This is a crazy time to travel.
-I personally think that vacation rental booking sites like Airbnb and VRBO are the best ways to find lodging for your road trip.
-My family usually stays in hotels and vacation homes when we travel.
+I personally think that vacation rental booking sites like Airbnb and VRBO are the best ways to find lodging for your road trip as you can secure more privacy for the price of a hotel.
+My family usually stays vacation homes when we travel.

 This article is an Airbnb and VRBO comparison, but I recommend two other resources to help you find good travel deals in 2020: